With Treatment

 Services provided:

-Kayenta Health Center Ihs Counseling Services is an inpatient addiction treatment facility in Kayenta, Arizona that is located in the 86033 zip code.
-It can accommodate teenagers and transitional-age young adults.
+Kayenta Health Center Ihs Counseling Services is a residential addiction rehab center in Kayenta, Arizona that is located in the 86033 zip code.
+It can accommodate teen rehab and transitional-age young adults.

 Address: U.S. Highway 160 Milepost 394.3, Kayenta, AZ 86033 in Navajo County